-The Enterprise Architecture (EA) team within the Office of the Chief Information Officer (OCIO) oversees the Technology Investment Notification (TIN) and Cloud Investment Notification (CIN) processes for state agencies as part of its mission to develop a comprehensive statewide technology strategy and architecture.
-The goal of this webpage is to outline the TIN and CIN submission requirements and clarify the respective authorities involved.
-OCIO has the mandate to maintain a technology portfolio and is responsible for reviewing, and either approving or denying, any application of an information system with an estimated value of $50,000 or more.
-Occasionally, there is confusion about when to submit or update a TIN, or whether to opt for a CIN submission.
-This confusion is most prevalent when submitting Requests for Proposal (RFP) via State Purchasing, and Contract Entry and Tracking System (CETS) submissions to be presented to the Board of Examiners (BOE).
-This webpage seeks to eliminate such confusion and provide clear guidance on technology investment procedures and requirements.
+The Enterprise Architecture (EA) team within the Office of the Chief Information Officer (OCIO) oversees the Technology Investment Evaluation (TIE) process which is comprised of Technology Investment Notifications (TIN) and Cloud Investment Notifications (CIN).
+TIEs are an important part of the OCIO’s mission to develop a comprehensive statewide technology strategy and architecture.
+The goal of this webpage is to outline TIE submission requirements and to clarify the respective authorities involved.
+OCIO has the mandate to maintain a technology portfolio and is responsible for reviewing all Executive Branch Agency information system investments with an estimated value of $50,000 or more.
+The OCIO is also concerned with cloud investments valued at less than $50,000 that are not captured in the State’s portfolio through the TIN process.
+These cloud investments must be reported to OCIO through the CIN online form.
+Occasionally, there is confusion about when to submit a TIN or a CIN.

 References and Related Policies